-Dugdale’s work is now featured in nearly 200 galleries and art exhibits around the world, including the Metropolitan Museum of Art, The Whitney Museum, and Miami Art Museum.
+Dugdale’s is now considered a New York master photographer, featured in nearly 200 galleries and art exhibits around the world, including the Metropolitan Museum of Art, The Whitney Museum, and Miami Art Museum.
 In 2010, Dugdale created The John Dugdale School of 19th Century Photography and Aesthetics.
 It sits inside an 1850’s ‘Beatrix Potter’ type house, on a twelveacre corn field in upstate New York.
 He bought the house years before, when it was decaying and pockmarked with rabbit holes.
 The landscape that inspired him years ago while photographing flowers now serves as an inspiration to his students.
 And his syllabus is centered on the four seasons: Winter, Spring, Summer, and Fall.
 In late 2013, he hopes to start more apprenticeships, so he can create more original art.

 John Dugdale has been completely blind for several years, and is proud to now have five hundred and twenty T-cells and be healthy.
 He is a charming man, who still has a boyish excitement when talking about his art and life.
 And although he walks with the aid of his seeing eye dog – a big, lovable English labrador named Manley – he possesses a certain quiet confidence.
 “People often tell me they feel sad that I have no sight.
 But I tell them, it would have been much sadder if I were wearing my grass carpet right now.
 I got to live out my dream without my sight, and it seems like it was supposed to happen that way.
 I don’t wait for some cure to come, because if I did, I would have missed out on everything, just sitting and waiting.
 Someday, I think my face is going to start hurting from smiling so much.”•